Skip to content

 Inline S-Control

-An Inline S-Control is a retired Salesforce mechanism for embedding custom HTML, JavaScript, or CSS directly into a Salesforce record page''s body, alongside the standard page layout sections.
+An Inline S-Control is a retired Salesforce feature that embedded custom HTML, JavaScript, or CSS directly into a section of a record detail page, rendering inside an iframe alongside the standard page layout fields.

 § 01